mrmrs/component-api-talk/README.md

 - Look at outliers
 - Find common mistakes and try to build tools to solve them
 - Could overlay other data: Browser usage, timeline of introduction of various technologies (frameworks, addiitons to the spec, etc.)
-- Visualize the history of design systems.
-Watch how evolve over time!
-We can animate how values change over time.
-Given an array of urls, you could visualize common values for things like: type scale, colors, background colors, font-family.
-This can help visualize how consistently your brand is implmented across a number of different front-end code bases.
-Most companies have different code bases for: their marketing site, their blog, their app, docs, external status page, and potentially a number of other micro sites.
+- We can visualize the history of design systems.
+We can animate them and watch how they evolve over time!
+- Given an array of urls, you could visualize the intersection of common values for things like: type scale, colors, background colors, font-family.
+This can help show ow consistently your brand is implmented across a number of different front-end code bases.
+Most companies have different code bases
+  for: their marketing site, their blog, their app, docs, external status page, and potentially a number of other micro sites.
 Having a feedback loop of common values can be helpful when trying to standardize an existing palette, or creating a feedback loop moving forward o nif you are becoming more or less consistent.

+Harley Turan, scraped a bunch of data and did exactly this.
-[Style Guide Audit]
+[Style Guide Audit gif/video]

-Now these are just a few ideas of what you can do.
-But we can take this even further.
+Now those are just a few half-baked ideas of what you can do to analyze static files.
+And I'd love to do nothing else then to sit and chat about what we can do with all of this data but that's a different story for a different time.

 Below is a list of css properties.
 I often think of css as the styling api for html.
-It's a lot of stuff.
+At first glance it's a lot of stuff.
 Especially if you're a beginner.

-You can build a lot of pretty neat UI without worrying about a lot of these properties and how they work.
+But you can build a lot of pretty neat UI without worrying about a lot of these properties and how they work.
 When I am a beginner one of the most difficult things is figuring out what to worry about and what not to.
 I can confidently say, I've never needed to set caption-side when styling a buttonon .
 Or counter-increment, or counter-reset for that matter.
 This doesn't mean you should never use them, but they aren't common properties attached to button styles.